steemit/devportal/_tutorials-recipes/using-hivemind.md

 $ sudo apt-get install postgresql
 ```

-More detailed documentation on the setup of Hivemind can be found at the [Hivemind github repository](https://github.com/steemit/hivemind)
+More detailed documentation on the setup of Hivemind can be found at the [Hivemind github repository](https://github.com/steemit/hivemind).

-Once the dependencies have been installed the database can be created and the environment variables set
+Once the dependencies have been installed the database can be created and the environment variables set.

 ```bash
 $ createdb hive